 In the site Oude Doorn it is clear that the most successful nests are in or close to the habitat improvements (see map and pictures below).
 In the autumn is will become clear if these field margins, beetlebanks and flowerblocks contributed to a better survival of the chicks.

 Following clockwise starting from left above: Clusters of observations forming different corvey’s, location of the habitat improvements, corvey E with 12 young, flowerblocks in territory of group E.

 This spring, a large group of volunteers helped with the spring counting of calling cocks.
 By systematically playing sounds 25 calling cocks where determined in the Oude Doorn.
 In Genderen only 5 cocks were determined in the best counting round.
-Based on this data it can be determined that there were 36% and 40% calling cocks in the Oude Doorn and Genderen respectively.
+Of these calling cocks, 36% had successful nests in Oude Doorn and 40% in Genderen.

 Chance for observation and spread